-Cranberry Linzer Tart is a rift on the traditional tart made with raspberry filling.
+Cranberry Linzer Tart is a riff on the traditional tart made with raspberry filling.
 This tart is made with cranberry compote as the filling in place of the traditional raspberry preserves.

 Other than the cranberry filling this is a pretty traditional Linzer tart.
 Of course you could make the same dough and fill it with raspberry preserves for the traditional flavor.